DAY BY DAY ITINERARY

 We will depart early today after breakfast and start our drive to Qumran and we will stand among the 2,000 year-old ruins overlooking the Dead Sea on the edge of the Judean Wilderness, we will experience a dramatic view of the cave in which most of the Dead Sea Scrolls, containing the oldest Bible ever found, were discovered.
 We will then visit the mountaintop fortress of Masada overlooking the Dead Sea.
 Less than 40 years after Jesus was crucified, Jewish rebels took over Masada.
 In contrast to Jesus’ instruction to “give to Caesar what is Caesar’s” (Luke 20:25), the rebels believed in zero-tolerance for Roman rule.
 The rebels were surrounded by the Roman army, and took their own lives rather than become slaves.
 This act has made Masada a symbol of the human spirit’s yearning for freedom and gives a greater understanding of this era of conflict that was the backdrop to Jesus’ ministry.
 Afterwards, we will descend to the lowest point on Earth and take advantage of the hot springs, mineral waters, and mud baths, and enjoy the desert climate, bathe in the healing waters of the Dead Sea, and breathe healthful bromide-filled air at the desert oasis, Ein Gedi.

-Dinner and Overnight: Ramada - Jerusalem
+Dinner and Overnight: - Jerusalem

-MONDAY SEPTEMBER 23
+MONDAY SEPTEMBER 6

-After breakfast drive to Gush Etzion, the region south of Jerusalem, with its picturesque rolling hills adorned with grape arbors and olive groves, brimming with biblical and modern history.
-For millennia, the main road through here passed near Bethlehem, which in Bible days was called Efrat.
-Stop at the Kfar Etzion visitors' center, which showcases the region’s heritage in a moving audio-visual presentation.
-Return to Jerusalm to visit the spot where Abraham offered Isaac in sacrifice on Mount Moriah, the Temple Mount.
+First we visit the spot where Abraham offered Isaac in sacrifice on Mount Moriah, the Temple Mount.
 Prepare to be “Awestruck” at the Western Wall, the last remnant of the Jerusalem Temple Jesus knew, destroyed 2,000 years ago by the Romans.
 We will walk through the Jewish Quarter and can visit the stores along the Cardo, a typical Roman street built in the 6th century.
 Next we will visit the Yad Vashem museum Israel’s Holocaust remembrance and education center which is an emotional and heartrending experience, but seeing the exhibits and remembering the Holocaust gives the more than one million individuals, world leaders and dignitaries who pass through its doors annually a meaningful way to commemorate the six million Jewish victims of the Holocaust.
+We will end our day with a visit to the Israel Museum, the largest cultural institution in the State of Israel and one of the leading art and archaeology museums in the world.

-Dinner and Overnight: Ramada - Jerusalem
+Dinner and Overnight: - Jerusalem

-TUESDAY SEPTEMBER 24
+TUESDAY SEPTEMBER 7

-After breakfast we will begin the day a visit to the Israel Museum, the largest cultural institution in the State of Israel and one of the leading art and archaeology museums in the world. with a visit to the Pool of Bethesda, the site of the miraculous healing of a paralyzed man by Jesus, as recounted solely in the gospel of John, and also the site of the birth of Mary's mother, "Anne".
+After breakfast we will begin the day along the Ramparts Walk of Jerusalem for a unique perspective of the city.
+Stand at the Praetorium, where Pilate condemned Jesus and Jesus took up the cross (Mark 15:15).
+A convent now stands over a small part of this huge fortress.
+In its basement are ancient flagstones, by tradition known as the Gabata (John 19:13), or stone pavement.
+Continue to the Pool of Bethesda, the site of the miraculous healing of a paralyzed man by Jesus, as recounted solely in the gospel of John, and also the site of the birth of Mary's mother, "Anne".
 Here over the original pools the purest crusader church in the whole country was built: St. Anne's.
-We will walk along Via Dolorosa, the road Jesus walked from the place of Pontius Pilate’s sentencing to Golgotha.
-We will then visit the Church of the Holy Sepulchre, the most sacred ground in the Christian world; this ancient church stands over the Tomb of Jesus and the last of the Stations of the Cross.
+Proceed to Gordon’s Calvary and the Garden Tomb.
 Farewell dinner at an Israeli restaurant before we head to the airport for our overnight flight home.

-WEDNESDAY SEPTEMBER 25
+WEDNESDAY SEPTEMBER 8

 Arrive in the USA!